How to use the Advanced Editor

 Going advanced is quite simple.
-When you decide to go advanced, all you have to do is create a new game, and when you get to the third page, go to more options and then click on the check box labelled Advanced Editor.
-Beware though, its a lot harder to use then the basic editor, for those who haven't tried it yet.
+When you decide to go advanced, all you have to do is create a new game, and when you get to the third page, go to more options and then click on the check box labeled Advanced Editor.
+Beware though, its a lot harder to use then the Basic Editor, for those who haven't tried it yet.
 It does end up getting quite familiar and very awesome after your first game or so.

-Game Properties: Clicking on Game properties will bring you to the description box (same as in the classic editor), the three drop down boxes for length, difficulty and maturity and the co-author option (same as for classic editor).
+1. Game Properties: Clicking on Game properties will bring you to the description box, the three drop down boxes for length, difficulty and maturity and the co-author option (same as for classic editor).

-Chapters and Pages: The main section you will be using.
-Chapters and pages, is the revolutionized way of viewing your game.
+4. Chapters and Pages: The main section you will be using.
+Chapters and Pages, is the revolutionized way of viewing your game.
 Heres what you should see. - First Page.
-Clicking on the will delete the page and clicking on the will open the page for editing.
+Clicking on the cross will delete the page and clicking on the blue page will open the page for editing.
 Writing in the big box will be the text the users see.
-When you create a new link you will notice different symbols beside the link. .
+When you create a new link you will notice different symbols beside the link.
 Clicking on the stop sign, opens variable restrictions.
 More on that later.
-Clicking on the opens up variable changes, more on that later.
+Clicking on the blue cross and line opens up variable changes, more on that later.
 The X deletes the link.
 The Arrow, opens up the linked page in a new window.
-The sac, drops selected items when the user clicks the link.
+The sack, drops selected items when the user clicks the link.

 What are Items - Things that the character carries around in his or her inventory.

 Item effects - Say you have a puzzle you've created in your game.
-The player has to cut down they tree and they need to use their axe to do it.
-Make a page labelled "TREE" and make the links non forwarding (they don't get the player anywhere) then make another page labelled "AXE USED ON TREE". then go back to your time labelled "AXE" and click on add new effect.
+The player has to cut down a tree and they need to use their axe to do it.
+Make a page labeled "TREE" and make the links non forwarding (they don't get the player anywhere) then make another page labeled "AXE USED ON TREE". then go back to your time labeled "AXE" and click on add new effect.
 Make the top list on TREE and the bottom list on AXE USED ON TREE.
 Now if the player uses axe on the page called Tree it will bring them to Axe used on tree.

 If you still need more help on items - http://myadventuregame.com/help/articles/article.aspx?ArticleId=2